mflux/three-vr-viewer/README.md

 - **controllerTextureMap:** (default 'onepointfive_texture.png').
 Filename of the Vive controller texture map.
 - **controllerSpecMap:** (default 'onepointfive_spec.png').
 Filename of the Vive controller specular map.

+For example:

+    VRViewer({
+      autoEnter: true,
+      emptyRoom: true
+    });

+This automatically enters VR and enables the empty room.

 ## Installing from NPM

     npm install